Xyce/Xyce/INSTALL.md

   ```sh
   cmake --build . -j 2
   ```
-  The "-j 2" designates the number of processors being used for compiling.
+  The "-j 2" designates the number of processors to be used for compiling.
   Choose an appropriate number for your system.

 ## Standard Build Approach